 Debt Consolidation Without a New Loan

-At InCharge Debt Solutions, we take the work out of debt management by consolidating your payments into a single, predictable monthly payment.
+Debt Consolidation without a new loan is an innovative solution by InCharge Debt Solutions.
+We take the work out of debt management by consolidating your debt payments into a single, predictable monthly payment.
 You chose the day of the month that works best for you, based on your personal budget and payroll schedule.
 This is just one of the benefits available to those who qualify for our debt management program.
-Other benefits may include lower interest rates from your creditors, waived fees, and paying off your debt faster than on your own.
+Other benefits may include lower interest rates from your creditors, waived fees, stopping the collection calls and paying off your debt faster than on your own.

 Here are five reasons you should consider InCharge debt consolidation:

 - Convenience: Paying multiple debt payments is hard work.
 Mail gets lost, life gets busy and the late fees pile up.
 With InCharge's debt management plan, we do the work.

 - Scheduling: Ever feel like you are juggling too many payments with too many due dates?
 With InCharge's debt management plan, you can schedule the exact day of the month that your single debit pays all of your debts.
 This means no more confusion over what needs to be paid when.

 - Lower interest rates: If you qualify for our debt management program, we may be able to secure lower interest rates from your creditors.

 - Faster debt repayment: How would you like to be debt free within a few years?
 Each year, thousands of InCharge clients graduate to debt free status.

 - Stay Debt Free Education: We can help you become debt free, but how do you stay that way?
 As an InCharge client, we'll help teach, motivate and inspire you to stay debt free.
 We'll teach you how to save money, build an emergency fund and set achievable financial goals.

 How the Debt Consolidation Alternative Can Help You